ololafemi/CUSTOM-DEEP-LEARNING-ON-FISH/README.md

 # CUSTOM-DEEP-LEARNING-ON-FISH
-This is a project built to build a custom Convolutional Neural Network for multiclass
+This project builds a custom Convolutional Neural Network for multiclass model

 This notebook implements a 31-class fish image classification experiment using 8,829 images split 80/20 into training and validation sets.
 Two approaches were compared: a custom CNN and a transfer-learning model based on VGG16.
 The workflow includes basic data augmentation, normalisation, caching, shuffling, and early stopping callbacks to reduce overfitting.